The Baixa is Lisbon’s downtown, and one of the most important sightseeing districts.

 With beautiful eighteenth century symmetrical buildings and arcades facing the River Tejo, Terreiro do Paço is one of the most important squares in Lisbon.
 The large open space, mostly pedestrian, is a must-see destination for visitors to Lisbon.
 Read More

 2. Lisbon Story Centre

-Take a 60-minute journey through the city’s history from its foundation to modern times at the interactive museum Lisbon Story Centre.
+Take a 60-minute journey through the city’s history from its foundation to modern times at Lisbon Story Centre, an interactive museum that traces Lisbon’s key events and episodes in a fun but accurate way.
 Read More

 3. Arco da Rua Augusta